 Financing Activities: Financing cash flows consist primarily of net proceeds from the issuance of common stock under our stock option and employee stock purchase plans and repayments of debt, net of new borrowings.
 In March 2021, we closed an underwritten public offering totaling 5,692,500 shares of our common stock at \$41.00 per share, raising net proceeds of approximately \$223.1 million, after deducting underwriting discounts and commissions and offering expenses.
-We used \$100.0 million of the net proceeds of this offering to repay outstanding principal on our term loan facility and we intend to for use the rest for general corporate purposes, including to fund future growth initiatives.
+We used \$100.0 million of the net proceeds of this offering to repay outstanding principal on our term loan facility and we intend to use the rest for general corporate purposes, including to fund future growth initiatives.
 We issue restricted stock units and stock options and maintain an employee stock purchase plan as components of our overall employee compensation.
-In the three months of fiscal 2021, cash used to settle the minimum statutory tax withholding requirements on behalf of our employees upon vesting of restricted and performance stock awards, net of proceeds from the exercise of employee stock options was \$5.4 million.
-Repayments of short-term borrowings and long-term debt during the three months of fiscal 2021 totaled \$101.9 million and included a \$100.0 million early settlement of our Term Loan B debt during the first quarter of 2021 made to deleverage our balance sheet.
-We received proceeds under a revolving line of credit and construction loan totaling \$0.8 million.
-Proceeds from the construction loan are being used to expand our facility in Kolbermoor, Germany, enabling us to consolidate the German operations of our Semiconductor Test & Inspection segment in 2020.
+In the first six months of fiscal 2021, cash used to settle the minimum statutory tax withholding requirements on behalf of our employees upon vesting of restricted and performance stock awards, net of proceeds from the exercise of employee stock options was \$5.6 million.
+Repayments of short-term borrowings and long-term debt during the first six months of fiscal 2021 totaled \$104.8 million and included a \$100.0 million early settlement of our Term Loan Credit Facility during the first quarter of 2021 made to deleverage our balance sheet.
+During the first six months of 2021 we received proceeds under a revolving line of credit and construction loan totaling \$0.8 million.
+Proceeds from this construction loan are being used to expand our facility in Kolbermoor, Germany, enabling us to consolidate the German operations of our Semiconductor Test & Inspection segment.